ibara/8088ify/README.md

 utility and written in ANSI C. As `8088ify` was written on [OpenBSD](https://www.openbsd.org/),
 I can verify that it works equally as well on Unix as MS-DOS.
-It even runs on CP/M!
+It even runs on CP/M and Windows!

 `8088ify` should compile with any ANSI C compiler that includes a `strtol()` function.
 I may remedy this in the